nicolashahn/diffimg/README.md

 # diffimg
 Get the % difference in images using PIL's histogram + generate a diff image.
-Images should be the same size.
+Images should be the same size and have the same color channels (for example, RGB vs RGBA).

 ### Installation